CAN programming interface environment

 Error code is defined by the CpErr_e enumeration.
 If no error occurred, the function will return the value eCP_ERR_NONE.

-This function writes CAN messages to a transmit FIFO defined by the parameter ubBufferIdxV.
+This function writes CAN frames to a transmit FIFO defined by the parameter ubBufferIdxV.
 The first message buffer starts at the index eCP_BUFFER_1.
 The FIFO has to be configured by CpCoreFifoConfig() in advance.
-The parameter ptsCanMsgV is a pointer to the application buffer as array of CpCanMsg_ts objects which contain the CAN messages that should be transmitted.
-The parameter pulMsgCntV is a pointer to a memory location which has to be initialized before the call to the size of the buffer referenced by ptsCanMsgV as multiple of CpCanMsg_ts objects.
-Upon return, the driver has stored the number of messages transmitted successfully into this parameter.
+The parameter ptsCanMsgV is a pointer to the application buffer as array of CpCanMsg_ts objects which contain the CAN frames that should be transmitted.
+The parameter pulMsgCntV is a pointer to a memory location that must be initialised before the call with the capacity (number of CpCanMsg_ts elements) of the buffer referenced by ptsCanMsgV.
+Upon return, the driver stores the number of CAN frames transmitted successfully in this parameter.

 ◆ CpCoreHDI